rsamwilson2323-cloud/auto-multi-zip-extractor/README.md

 ## 🌟 Support

-If you like this project, give it a ⭐ on GitHub!
+If you like this project:

+⭐ Star the repository
+🍴 Fork it
+📢 Share it

+---

+## ❤️ Contribution

+Pull requests are welcome.
+Open an issue first for major changes.